lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 I've worked professionally with Elixir for four years, used it for six.
 I have learned it, used it, taught it, recruited for it and contributed to it in various way.

 It is not the most well-known or widely used language.
-But it is a much appreciated and growing contender according to what I've seen.
+But it is a much appreciated and growing contender according to what I've seen and surveys.

 It is fine to take everything about me and what I say with a pinch of salt.
 I'm an enthusiastic person.
 It's fine.

-Aright.
+Alright.
 Lets back some claims.

 ## The runtime, Erlang & the BEAM

 When building a programming language runtime you make design choices that enshrine trade-offs.

 - Ruby & Python, high-level, elegant language, dynamic, mutable and very flexible.
 Dog slow, terrible concurrency.
 - Java & .Net, everything plus the kitchen sink.
 General, generic, safe.
 Okay everywhere, exceptional nowhere.
+Fast, due to immense investment.
 - Javascript's V8, high single-thread performance, cooperative multi-threading, fast if IO-bound.
+Very sensitive to CPU-bound work.
+Fast, due to immense investment.

 Erlang, the Ericsson language, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
 The requirements were, consistently low latency, high availability, soft realtime, live code updates, reliability and robustness.
 Concurrency and parallellism came later as a consequence of designing for this.
 It also provides immense possibilities at runtime, in production.

 The BEAM virtual machine has proven itself over and over again, at Ericsson, Whatsapp, Blizzard, Riot Games and many, many more.
-It can run millions of lightweight processes, distribute workloads across a global cluster.
+It can run millions of lightweight processes and easily distribute workloads across a global cluster.

 Erlang has been a nice language and the secret sauce of many cool products and projects.
 It never achieved wide public popularity.

+The BEAM VM is performant, by design, without massive investment.
+Ask the Erlang/OTP team how many they are compared to the JVM folks.

 ## The language, Elixir

 Built by a Rubyist, José Valim, looking for something more performant.
 Elixir is very reminiscent to Ruby at the surface level.
 One layer deeper than syntax you quickly find it is a high-level, dynamic, functional programming language.
 Precisely like Erlang but a fair bit more approachable.
+I covers skmilar ground to Clojure but with a different foundation.

 TODO: Optimize code sample